stacks-network/stacks-blockchain-docker/README.md

 However, you can optionaly run both nodes together and configured in a way that you Stacks node will use your own Bitcoin node instead of a public one.

+If you run the script with a bitcoin node it will download and build it directly from source for increased security.
+This process which only needs to happen once can take up to 20-30 minutes depending on the speed of your system.
+Also, once the bitcoin node is up and running it will need an additional time for sync for the first time (can be hours for testnet and days for mainnet).

 ### Why run Stacks node with your own Bitcoin node?

 Because running your own Bitcoin node will give you higher security and improved perfomance.